 For more information about an individual report, run spacewalk-report with the option --info or --list-fields-info and the report name.
-The description and list of possible fields in the report will be shown.
+This shows the description and list of possible fields in the report.

-For further information on program invocation and options, see the spacewalk-report(8) man page as well as the --helpparameter of the spacewalk-report command.
+For further information on program invocation and options, see the spacewalk-report(8) man page as well as the --help parameter of the spacewalk-report command.